 There’s nothing worse than being totally stressed out and behind schedule on your wedding day.
 With all the careful planning you’ve put into the whole ceremony, when the special day arrives you want to be able to take it all in and enjoy as much as you can.
 Even when everything does run on schedule, weddings are hectic events that go by in a whirlwind.
-The best thing you can do to ensure that you’re not under too much pressure on your big day is to plan accordingly and have a realistic timeline set in place.
-Read on for some great tips on how to plan your wedding day schedule right.
+The best thing you can do to ensure that you are not under too much pressure on your big day is to plan accordingly and have a realistic timeline set in place.
+Without forgetting post-wedding themes such as the honeymoon, that’s why you can check a honeymoon fund website to help you with your honeymoon planning.
+Read on for some great tips on how to plan your wedding day schedule right

 A Timeline Every Bride Must Know